Xilinx/Alveo-Cards/docs/package-manager.md

 - - -
 ### Flash update fails with shell is not applicable

-Updating the flash says specified shell is not applicable as shown in the example below
+When flashing the card with the command `xbmgmt flash --update --shell` returns `shell is not applicable` as shown in the example below, it indicates that the name of the specified shell is not supported for the targeted card.
+This may also occur if the specified shell name is spelled incorrectly.

 ```
 ~]$ xbmgmt flash --update --shell xilinx_u250_gen3x16_base_2
 WARNING: Failed to flash Card[0000:05:00.0]: Specified shell is not applicable

 ```
-This can occur if the installed package is not supported for the targeted card.

 Next steps:

-- Confirm the right shell is installed
+- Confirm the correct shell name is installed and the correct name is used in the command.
+To obtain the necessary shell name, run the `xbmgmt flash --scan` command.

 - - -
 ### Item not covered above